 5. Get to Know the New You

 For nearly 12 years, the person I was at home was “Mommy” or “wife.”
 What I answered to most frequently was “Mom.”
-Suddenly, I found myself in a free fall of mostly unlabeled, uncalled-upon silence.
+Suddenly, post-divorce in Texas, I found myself in a free fall of mostly unlabeled, uncalled-upon silence.
 There was no one demanding my attention at times.
 I went from having no spare time to having huge blocks of time alone.
 I missed being needed.